.22 Spitfire

 The .22 Spitfire is an American wildcat rifle cartridge developed by Col. Melvin M. Johnson.
 It was originally named the MMJ 5.7mm by its designer and is also known in the U.S. as the 5.7mm Johnson, the Johnson MMJ 5.7mm Spitfire, and the .22 Johnson, (or 5.7×33mm internationally).

 In 1963, Melvin M. Johnson developed a conversion of the M1 Carbine (by either relining or re-barreling the M1 Carbine) to a .224 caliber bore, using bullets commonly used by the ubiquitous .22 Hornet.

 His cartridge was designed to fit the M1 Carbine and its magazines by starting from the basic form of the .30 Carbine ammunition, keeping the same overall length and case dimensions, necked down to .224 (5.7mm) caliber.

 Originally designed with a 1-in-14 twist barrel, the 40 grain .22 Hornet bullet was the standard load.
 It could also be loaded with lighter or heavier-weight bullets available at that time for the .22 Hornet as well as most bullet weights up to 50 grains such as that used by the .222 Remington (5.7×43mm).

 The conversion is essentially a .22 caliber (5.7mm) barrel fitted to an M1 Carbine receiver with an appropriate feed ramp for the caliber brazed or welded into the receiver.
 Some commercial production M1 Carbines were originally manufactured in this caliber with an integral feed ramp for the 5.7 MMJ.
 Those advertised for sale by Johnson's company were generally named "The Johnson Spitfire Rifle".

-The specifications tend to land the cartridge about halfway between the 5.56×45mm NATO and the more recent 5.7x28mm FN.
-Ballistically it is very similar to the rimmed .22 Hornet, but fashioned in a rimless cartridge design appropriate for a self-loading carbine with very light recoil.
+Ballistic Performance is compared to .22 Hornet because Johnson originally based his 5.7 MMJ on the very similar capacity of the rimmed .22 Hornet, but fashioned in a rimless cartridge design appropriate for a self-loading carbine with very light recoil while remaining within the M1 Carbine's pressure limitations.
+Common loadings include 33gr-50gr bullets, with velocities ranging from 2,700 to 3,000 ft/s depending on load.
+(Note: The 5.7 MMJ is entirely different from the modern FN 5.7x28mm cartridge.)
+The specifications tend to land the cartridge between the 5.56×45mm NATO and the more recent 5.7x28mm FN.